vrmerlin/puppet-bamboo/README.md

 If you've used this module on other platforms, please submit a pull request to add it to this list.

+### Bamboo Configuration

+This module does not manage the initial setup of Bamboo - the steps that are done via the web interface once installed and running.
+This doesn't _appear_ to be easily managed automatically.
+This includes database configuration and the license.
+Ultimately, this configuration is placed in `${homedir}/bamboo-cfg.xml`.
+Contributions are welcome to help manage this.

 ## Development

 Please feel free to raise any issues here for bug fixes.
 We also welcome